dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains x             => [F] a T(x,G)
             | F and G contain x             => c [T(x,F)] a T(x,G)

-This design isn't optimal for all cases.
-Especially not for conditional behaviors: for `[F][T]if` we know we'll apply either `F` or `T` in the current stack, so a more efficient translation is `T(x, [F] [G] if) => [T(x,F)] [T(x,G)] if`.
-To ameliorate this, we can either add some specialized rules for known conditional constructs, or develop a compiler optimization to eliminate unnecessary closures.
+This design is robust and independent of definitions, but is not optimal.
+For example, it is easy to construct unnecessary closures for conditional behaviors, like `T(x,[L][R]if)` where we know (based on definition of `if`) that one of the `[L]` or `[R]` branches will be applied to the local stack.
+A more optimal rewrite might be `[T(x,L)][T(x,R)]if` - or similar, depending on behavior of `if`.
+It is feasible to extend this view with some specialized rewrites, or for a compiler to eliminate unnecessary closures via static escape analysis.

-*Aside:* For me, support for named locals were the first convincing proof that *Projectional Editing* can be a viable alternative to sophisticated built-in syntax.
+*Aside:* Named locals were, at least to me, the first convincing proof that *Projectional Editing* is a viable alternative to sophisticated built-in syntax.
+That said, I intend for most views be simpler and more localized.

+### Monadic Programming

+The [monad design pattern](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29) is convenient for explicit modeling of effects, exceptions, backtracking, lightweight APIs or DSLs, and multi-stage programs.
+However, this pattern requires syntactic support, lest it devolve into an illegible mess of deeply nested functions.
+Consider a lightweight candidate projection for monadic programming:

+        X; Y; Z == X [Y;Z] k == X [Y [Z] k] k

+This projection flattens the nesting, enabling greater focus on expression of program logic.
+The word `k` should bind continuation `[Y;Z]` to the result of computing `X` in context of the implicit stack.
+The `X;Y;Z` program corresponds roughly to Haskell's `X >=> (Y >=> Z)`.
+We'll additionally need a pure `[Result] return` operation.
+To simplify data plumbing, we can layer this projection above named locals, such that `Z` can bind let variables assigned at `X` or `Y`.

+Of course, this supports only one monad.
+I recommend the *operational* monad, which is generic, extensible, and composable based on the operation type.
+See [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov for details and motivations.

 ## Labeled Data and Records